Retiring in Connecticut: a complete guide

 Why do people retire to Connecticut?

-• Peaceful environment: Connecticut is known for its peaceful and quaint towns, scenic natural areas, and historical landmarks.
+• Peaceful environment: Connecticut is known for its calm and quaint towns, scenic natural areas, and historical landmarks.
 Retirees can enjoy living in a peaceful environment that offers plenty of opportunities for exploration and cultural experiences.

 • Four-season climate: Connecticut's climate varies greatly depending on the region, but many areas have a four-season climate with mild summers and snowy winters.
 This makes it an attractive destination for retirees who enjoy experiencing all four seasons.